The best choice is solid rotor technology

 The sophisticated solid rotor construction gives superior mechanical strength to avoid any unbalanced vibrations.
 Additionally, it tolerates high centrifugal forces and aggressive chemicals, making it exceptionally reliable and durable.

-Based on more than two decades of experience, our same solid rotor technology is now available as standardized motors paired with drives in powers of 200 to 1,000 kW and speeds of 6,000 to 20,000 rpm.
+Based on more than two decades of experience, our same solid rotor technology is now available as standardized motors paired with drives in powers of 300 to 1,500 kW and speeds up to 15,000 rpm.

 To learn more about the benefits of switching to solid rotor technology, download our whitepaper: